hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 ```bash
 $ man ls
 ```

+> Note for Windows users on GitBash, the `man` command likely won't work.
+You can find the `man` page for a command using your preferred search enigine.

 This will open the manual page for `ls`.
 Use the 'space' key to go forward and 'b' to go backwards.
 When you are done reading, just hit `q` to quit.